0xmic/algorithms-and-data-structures/src/algorithms/review/logarithm/README.md

 ### Mathematical Definition:
 log<sub>b</sub>(x) = y     iff     b<sup>y</sup> = x

-When discussing logarithms in computer science and mathematics, it is important to specify the base of the logarithm.
-When discussing computer science, we assume the binary logarithm - base 2.
+When discussing logarithms, it is important to specify the base.
+In computer science, we assume the binary logarithm - base 2.

 ### Mathematical Intuition: